utkutpcgl/ViTFreeze/README.md

     - Are the hog_enc layers necessary here?
 The paper refers to the method without HOG, where is the imp (can be helpful).
     - The decoder output shape is different for each layer originally, how to handle this?
     - Should I prune the decoder outputs simultaneously as I prune the encoder inputs for symmetry (ideally I should)?

+# IMPORTANT REFERENCES
+- Large initial learning rates generalize better, as small learning rates tend to memorize hard to fit easy to generalize patterns easier: Towards Explaining the Regularization Effect of Initial Large Learning Rate in Training Neural Networks.
+- Large learning rates generalize better: On the Benefits of Large Learning Rates for Kernel Methods.